SrivatsaRv/one2n-vatsa/README.md

 ### Step-2 - Run the code in your EC2-Instance
 - Use AWS session manager , and copy over your credential files to ec2-user's `/home`, create and populate `~/.aws` directory on EC2
 - Clone the Python HTTP server repository with - `git clone https://github.com/SrivatsaRv/one2n-vatsa.git`
-- Get it running with `python3 python-http-s3.py`
+- Get it running with `python3 python-http-s3.py`  - test it if its all showing up good,
 - You will now have the Flask App running - access it with `http://<public-ec2-ip>:5000/list-bucket-contents`

 ### Terminate all resources